-School Legacy Partners reinforce our goals of creating and sharing legacy stories and supporting excellence in social studies instruction.
-They participate in our program at no cost because they:
+Legacy Partners are schools, families, groups and businesses whose missions reinforce our goals of creating and sharing legacy stories and supporting excellence in social studies instruction.
+They participate in our program for free because they:

-- Create branded home pages on our Web site in multiple languages, to share information about their school and its clubs and teams: - Host, on their home pages, student and staff legacy stories from students and staff from our Heritage Honor; - Receive a free membership Gift Coupon Code for every membership they purchase; and - Are provided a Promo Code so students, staff and their families can join Americans All at a discounted rate without any administrative costs being incurred.
+- Create branded home pages on our Web site in multiple languages, to share information about themselves and their honorees; - Host on their home pages, Heritage Honor Roll legacy stories to provide further exposure for these stories; - Receive a free membership Gift Coupon Code for every \$49 membership they purchase; and - Are provided a Promo Code so, staff, members, and honoree families can join Americans All at a discounted rate without any administrative costs being incurred.